 Blasts from the past - Our Old Pesticide Gallery

 For e-mail notifications of these events and other Leon County news: here.

 Hazardous Waste is any waste that poses a threat to human health or the environment.

 Hazardous waste that can be found in your home:

 nail polish remover

-Professional and agricultural pesticide and crop chemical containers can now be recycled through the Hazardous Waste Center.
+The Florida Department of Environmental Protection and Florida Department of Agriculture provide professional and agricultural pesticide and crop chemical a disposal option that can be more cost effective than our service (up to 500 lbs at no charge and low cost above that) through Project Cleansweep.
+Please use the contact information on the Project Cleansweep flyer for more information.
+Empty containers can be recycled through the Hazardous Waste Center.
 In cooperation with the Agricultural Container Recycling Council, rigid HDPE containers can be recycled.
 Details on exactly what containers can be recycled and how to prepare them are at the ACRC's How-To page.
 This program is for professional products only and does not include consumer products.

 Paints, used oils, car batteries and fluorescent bulbs can be dropped off at the Ft.
 Braden, Miccosukee or Woodville Rural Waste Service Centers.
 Please, no other hazardous waste should be taken to these locations.